BersisSe/feather/README.md

 - **Middleware-First Architecture**
   Everything is a middleware—even if it's not, it produces a middleware in the end.
-  The new `middleware!` macro makes writing route and middleware closures concise and ergonomic.

 - **Easy State Management Using Context**
   The Context API makes it very easy to manage state without the use of Extractors/Macros.